w2ogroup/dotmvc/README.md

 this.delegate('li', 'click', this.onItemClick);
 ```

+This means even if the DOM identites of the internal elements change (or are
+added after the `delegate` method is called), events will still be caught as
+expected.

 #### Commands

 A view should not contain any business or domain logic, but rather delegate any
-interaction to either its own context or a higher-level object, via a command.
+interaction to either its own data context or a higher-level object, via a
-Commands bubble up the DOM hierarchy until finding a view whose own data context
+command.
+Commands bubble up the DOM hierarchy until finding a view whose own
-can handle the command.
+data context can handle the command.

 ```javascript
 this.executeCommand({ saveUserPreferences: user });